 Mayor of Hura, Founding Member and Co-Chairman of the Board of Project Wadi Attir

 Lina AlatawnaLina Alatawna is a Chemical Engineer who holds a Master of Science degree in Industrial Engineering and Management from the Shamoon College of Engineering.
 Lina joined Project Wadi Attir in February 2016 as Director of Operations, examining the structure and working methods of the organization to make it more effective.
+In 2018, Lina was appointed Director General of Project Wadi Attir.

-General Manager, Project Wadi Attir
+Director General, Project Wadi Attir

 Ghadir HaniGhadir Hani is a founding member of the Wadi Attir Cooperative, and serves as the project’s lead administrator.
 She is in charge of communications with the project’s many partners and stakeholders, and has taken on the formidable task of handling the large amounts of government paperwork associated with a project of this complexity.
 Ghadir is also working with NISPED, where she serves as the Coordinator of Women’s Economic Empowerment Projects.